Policy on responsible and sustainable investment

 Objective

-The objective of this policy is to describe the approach of the associations managed by Jyske Invest Fund Management A/S to responsible and sustainable investment and their communication of the issue.
+This policy describes the approach of the associations managed by Jyske Invest Fund Management A/S (hereinafter called JIFM) to responsible and sustainable investment.
 The policy covers Investeringsforeningen Jyske Invest, Investeringsforeningen Jyske Invest International, Investeringsforeningen Jyske Portefølje, Kapitalforeningen Jyske Portefølje and Kapitalforeningen Jyske Invest Institutional (hereinafter referred to as Jyske Invest).

 Update, monitoring, changes and approval

-The policy is to be updated when necessary and at least once every 12 months.
+The policy is revised and updated as required and at least once a year.

 Policy for responsible and sustainable investment